 Characteristics of Condensation Polymerization

-Some of the main characteristics of this type of polymerization are;
+Some main characteristics of this type of polymerization are;

-- Smaller molecules usually combine together to form larger molecules.
+- Smaller molecules usually combine to form larger molecules.

 - A linear polymer is obtained as the condensation product when both functional groups are difunctional.